JD-Jaramillo/coding-quiz-on-html/README.md

 There is no need to install anything, to use the coding quiz simply follow the link below.

-See deployed site here: [Deployed Site]()
+See deployed site here: [Deployed Site](https://jd-jaramillo.github.io/coding-quiz-on-html/)

 See repository here: [GitHub Repo](https://github.com/JD-Jaramillo/coding-quiz-on-html)

 ## Contributing

-If you have any tips or ideas on how to improve this password generator please reach out to me directly.
+If you have any tips or ideas on how to improve this coding quiz please reach out to me directly.

 Email: Jaramillo784@gmail.com